AlexAegis/elte-appdev/README.md

 ### [Maven](https://maven.apache.org/)

 > **Build tool** for the whole project.
-Can build and package the frontend too for static hosting.
+Can build and package the frontend too for static hosting

 ### [Sass](https://sass-lang.com/)